Sneaker Fortress

 What has transpired this past week is a vindication of my disdain for the reseller sneaker scene and some of the sneaker community at large.
 I consider myself a sneakerhead.
 Ever since I saw my first sneaker ad in a magazine at the age of 10, I was hooked.
 For years thereafter, I would sketch various sneaker designs, totalling over 500 in total, many of which I still keep.
 The sneaker in question was the Reebok Instapump.

-Over the years I’ve had quite a number of sneakers, which even included the adidas Kobe, which I’m still very sad about losing during my move from varsity back home and then a month later to Gauteng.
+Over the years, I’ve had quite a number of sneakers, including the adidas Kobe, which I’m still very sad about losing during my move from varsity back home and then a month later to Gauteng.
 My collection today is some 50+ sneakers.
-During this time, I had not once had the inclination to purchase any sneakers on the reseller market.
+During this time, I had not once been inclined to purchase any sneakers on the reseller market.

-When it comes to the very high-end items, Jordans, Yeezys and the likes, the limited nature creates a higher frenzy to purchase as it’s dropped.
-But, as a result of these restricted releases, the reseller market has grown as a direct result.
+When it comes to the very high-end items, Jordans, Yeezys and the like, the limited nature creates a higher frenzy to purchase as it’s dropped.
+But, as a direct result of these restricted releases, the reseller market has grown.

 Does Limited Stock Aid Sneaker Resellers?